SteveBarnett/human-centred/_posts/2026-07-08-wcag-best-practice-and-severity.md

 ## Severity

 WCAG only has Pass or Fail, not Severity.
+A fail of any WCAG Success Criteria means a page is not conformant.
+If we're aiming for conformance, we have to fix every issue.

-Almost every tool or company who assesses using WCAG will include a Severity or Priority rating too.
+Almost every tool or company who assesses using WCAG will also include a Severity or Priority rating.
 We have Severity levels to help people prioritise what to fix first.

 The Severity is about the amount of user impact, not just the technical compliance or failure.
 The problem that the user, the human being, encounters.

+Here's one version.

 - **Critical.** The issue stops users from accessing content or completing a task.
 It does not have a workaround.
 - **High.** The issue causes serious problems or major inconvenience to users.
 It has a workaround but it is difficult and not obvious.